-Explaining the characteristics, ecology, and habitat of the Asian elephant Why is it an endangered species?
+The latest explanation of the characteristics, ecology, and habitat of Asian elephants.
+Why are they an endangered species?
 Elephants you can see at the zoo

 Asia